Jeff-Brausam/fullstack-typescript-graphql-boilerplate/README.md

 ### Testing

-For testing with the frontend I am using MSW.
+For testing with the frontend this project is using MSW.
 This is able to mock your server and act as a service worker on the client side giving you mocked data.

 If you are working in the client directory run